davidmalcolm/texi2rst/output/options-for-code-generation-conventions.rst

   It is strongly recommended that you use this in any shared objects you distribute.

-  Despite the nomenclature, default always means public; i.e., available to be linked against from outside the shared object. protected and internal are pretty useless in real-world usage so the only other commonly used option is hidden.
+  Despite the nomenclature, :samp:`default` always means public; i.e., available to be linked against from outside the shared object.
+  :samp:`protected` and :samp:`internal` are pretty useless in real-world usage so the only other commonly used option is :samp:`hidden`.
-  The default if :option:`-fvisibility` isn't specified is default, i.e., make every symbol public.
+  The default if :option:`-fvisibility` isn't specified is :samp:`default`, i.e., make every symbol public.

   A good explanation of the benefits offered by ensuring ELF symbols have the correct visibility is given by 'How To Write